 Restricted Stock Plan-The Unitil Corporation Restricted Stock Plan ("Restricted Stock Plan") was approved by shareholders at the 2003 annual meeting of shareholders.
-Participation in the Restricted Stock Plan is limited to executives named by the Compensation Committee.
-The Restricted Stock Plan provides annual awards, which are generally granted in February of each year, in the form of restricted shares of Common Stock based upon the attainment of the same set of specified goals from the Strategic Plan as the Incentive Plan, discussed above.
-As with the Incentive Plan, target grant awards are established that vary based upon the grade level of each participant's position in the Company.
+Participation in the Restricted Stock Plan is currently limited to executive officers and other employees named by the Compensation Committee.
+The Restricted Stock Plan provides annual awards, which are generally granted in February of each year, in the form of restricted shares of Common Stock.
+The Company grants annual awards to current Restricted Stock Plan participants based upon the attainment of the same set of specified goals from the Strategic Plan as the Incentive Plan, discussed above.
+As with the Incentive Plan, target grant awards are established that generally vary based upon the grade level of each participant's position in the Company.
 The objectives of the Restricted Stock Plan, which again tie back to the principal compensation objective, are to optimize profitability and growth through incentives that link the personal interests of participants to those of shareholders, to provide participants with an incentive for excellence in individual performance, to promote teamwork among participants, and to encourage stock ownership in the Company.
 Further, equity-based compensation ensures that executive officers have a continuing stake in the Company's long-term success.

 Awards of restricted stock vest fully over a period of four years at a rate of 25% each year subject to maintaining a business relationship with the Company.
 Participants holding restricted shares granted under the Restricted Stock Plan have the same rights as all shareholders, including the right to vote the restricted shares and collect any cash dividends paid on the restricted shares prior to vesting.
 Additionally, restricted stock awards are grossed-up to offset the participant's tax obligation in connection with the award.
-The gross-up feature was designed to support the Restricted Stock Plan's stated objectives of encouraging stock ownership, by ensuring that taxes on the grant are paid without executives needing to sell their shares in order to meet this tax obligation.
+The gross-up feature was designed to support the Restricted Stock Plan's stated objectives of encouraging stock ownership by ensuring that taxes on the grant are paid without executives needing to sell their shares in order to meet this tax obligation.
+The gross-up feature also reduces both the dilutive effect of the Plan by granting fewer shares than would otherwise be granted, and the volatility of the Company's stock in the market by eliminating stock sales that would otherwise be completed to pay personal income taxes.
 Specifically, the Committee:

-- 1) sets the gross amount of the stock award to be equal to the market median award; - 2) subtracts the federal and Medicare tax impacts of this award; then - 3) divides the net award value by the current stock price to calculate a net award in shares.
+- 1) sets the gross amount of the stock award to be equal to the market median award; - 2) subtracts the federal and Medicare tax impacts of the award; then - 3) divides the net award value by the current stock price to calculate a net award in shares.

-After grossing-up for taxes, this net award provides a market competitive award while also reducing the dilutive effect of this plan.
+After grossing-up for taxes, the net award provides a market competitive award while minimizing both dilution and volatility.